 My first year of college in Central Florida included a class trip to Venezuela.
-As students of a Tropical Ecology Class, one of our goals was to photograph as much wildlife and fauna as possible, in order to really get a feel for the diversity that exists there.
+As students of a Tropical Ecology Class, one of our goals was to photograph as much wildlife as possible, in order to really get a feel for the diversity that exists there.
 Our adventures brought us to Cueva del Guácharo, which is located in the northeast corner of Venezuela, about a two day trek from the main airport in Caracas.

 Cueva del Guácharo is unique in that it is home to thousands of oil birds, known by locals as the Guácharo, hence the cave’s name.
 Like bats, the Guácharos live inside caves, sleep all day, and use echolocation to search for food – mostly fruit.
 Each night, the Guácharos fly out for their meal – at first just a few here and there, but then in large enough numbers to darken the sky like a fast moving, fluttering cloud that emits a cacophony of clicks and low pitched gurgling sounds.